Architecture

 tick cron entry point (whoisonline + metrics at :30)

-run [--dry-run] autonomous metrics run (analyze/summarize)
+run [--dry-run] autonomous metrics run — dispatches by pipeline_state.mode

 whoisonline refresh whoisonline state